-5. Co-op Policy:
+Co-op Policy

-Students providing any kind of false information while registering and/or completing their Co-op will be subject to disciplinary sanctions as according to the RIT/A.U.K Conduct Code.
-In addition, students are responsible to represent RIT/A.U.K as according to the RIT/A.U.K policies, rules and regulations while doing their Co-ops.
+5. Co-op Policy: Students providing any kind of false information while registering and/or completing their Co-op will be subject to disciplinary sanctions as according to the RIT KosovoTM (A.U.K) Conduct Code.
+In addition, students are responsible to represent RIT KosovoTM (A.U.K) as according to the RIT KosovoTM (A.U.K) policies, rules and regulations while doing their Co-ops.
 If the student completing the Co-op receives bad employer evaluation such a Co-op may be considered as invalid and the student must do another Co-op to complete the requirements.

-6. Disorderly Conduct:
+Disorderly Conduct Policy

-Conduct that is disruptive, lewd or indecent and breaches the peace of the community, regardless of intent is prohibited.
+6. Disorderly Conduct: Conduct that is disruptive, lewd or indecent and breaches the peace of the community, regardless of intent is prohibited.

-7. Disruption of RIT/A.U.K Events or Traffic:
+Disruption of RIT KosovoTM (A.U.K) Events or Traffic Policy

-Intentional obstruction of or dangerous interference with the free flow of pedestrian or vehicular traffic on RIT/A.U.K premises or at RIT/A.U.K sponsored or supervised functions; intentionally leading or inciting others to disrupt scheduled and/or normal activities of others within any campus building or area is prohibited.
+7. Disruption of RIT KosovoTM (A.U.K) Events or Traffic: Intentional obstruction of or dangerous interference with the free flow of pedestrian or vehicular traffic on RIT KosovoTM (A.U.K) premises or at RIT KosovoTM (A.U.K) sponsored or supervised functions; intentionally leading or inciting others to disrupt scheduled and/or normal activities of others within any campus building or area is prohibited.

-8. Endangering Behavior:
+Endangering Behavior Policy

-Conduct that threatens or endangers the health and/or safety of a person(s) is prohibited.
+8. Endangering Behavior: Conduct that threatens or endangers the health and/or safety of a person(s) is prohibited.

-9. Failure to Comply:
+Failure to Comply Policy

-Failure to comply with directions of RIT/A.U.K officials or law enforcement officers acting in performance of their duties; obstruction of the performance of these duties or failure to identify oneself to these persons when requested to do so is prohibited.
+9. Failure to Comply: Failure to comply with directions of RIT KosovoTM (A.U.K) officials or law enforcement officers acting in performance of their duties; obstruction of the performance of these duties or failure to identify oneself to these persons when requested to do so is prohibited.

-10.Fire and Fire Safety:
+Fire and Fire Safety Policy

-Setting a fire, causing a false fire alarm, or causing an unreasonable situation that creates a fire safety hazard is prohibited.
+10.Fire and Fire Safety: Setting a fire, causing a false fire alarm, or causing an unreasonable situation that creates a fire safety hazard is prohibited.